mortizm1988/lecture_financial_statements_analysis/README.md

-# Financial Statements Analysis
+# Financial Accounting For Managers

 ## Course Description

-This course covers the key concepts of financial statement analysis.
-Each topic explores different corporate policies, such as financing and investing.
-We will begin by discussing typical accounting events and their impact on financial statements.
-Then, we will learn how to interpret financial statements from the perspective of an external user.
+This course covers the key concepts of financial statement analysis from a managerial perspective.
+Each topic explores different corporate policies, such as financing and investing decisions.

-The course is designed for students interested in various business areas, including consulting, investment banking, general management, and entrepreneurship.
+The course is designed for students interested in various business areas, including general management, consulting, investment banking, and entrepreneurship.
 It is not a bookkeeping course, but rather focuses on how corporate decisions are reflected in financial statements and how to analyze them.

 | Topic                                     | Key Concepts                                                                                                                                              |